apalhan/SparkAI---Dating-Assistant/README.md

 - **Withdraw consent** for data collection at any time.
 - **Complain** to a data protection authority if you feel your privacy rights have been violated.

-To exercise your rights, contact us at [Support Email].
+To exercise your rights, contact us at [SparkAI@gmail.com].

 ### 10. **Changes to the Privacy Policy**